Abandoned & Little-Known Airfields:

 Silver Star Airport / Old Star Airport, Langhorne, PA

-The date of construction of this former general aviation airport has not been determined.
+The date of construction of this general aviation airport has not been determined.

-The earliest reference to this field which has been located
+The earliest airport directory listing which has been located of Silver Star Airport

 was in The Airport Directory Company's 1937 Airports Directory (courtesy of Bob Rambo).